When my kids were young, I would define it as helping, loving, and caring.

-When they ran out of their allowance and wanted the toy I usually bought it.
+When they ran out of their allowance and wanted a toy, I usually bought it.

 Having worked with hundreds of moms over the last 15 years, I have experienced a rising trend and epidemic that is concerning and negatively impacting our kids.